-Officially formed in 1988, the Morrow Home Foundation is committed to helping promote and to financially support the needs of Morrow Memorial Home for the Aged.
-Furthering quality health care in our community is our other focus.
+Officially formed in 1988, the Morrow Home Foundation is committed to helping promote and to financially support the needs of Morrow Home Community.
+Furthering quality health care in our community is our focus.

-The Foundation promotes programs and projects which enhance Morrow Memorial Home and Apartments or have a positive impact on the elderly in our community.
-The Elsa Turner Bootstrap Program, chapel renovation, and Morrow Memorial Home Building programs have been the largest projects supported by the Foundation to date.
-Other projects supported in the last eight years include:
+The Foundation promotes programs and projects which enhance Morrow Home Community or have a positive impact on the elderly in our community.
+The Elsa Turner Bootstrap Program, chapel renovation and Morrow Home Building programs have been the largest projects supported by the Foundation to date.
+Other projects supported in last eight years include:

 - Activity Programs

 - Hallway decorations